 - Actively participate in updating and enhancing the Advancement

 database to ensure information is current and accurate.

-- Follow the policies of the University and Foundation in regard
+- Follow the policies of the University in regard to the

 - Actively work toward building cooperative and collaborative